 In addition to estimating the models with the full sample, we performed separate regressions for small and large firms in the sample.
 While the use of CDM is widespread across a range of both large and small firms, the impact of CDM on them is likely to differ due to differing capability, capital, and the type of project implemented (Schneider et al., 2009).
-The large firm size subsample includes all firms with annual sales larger than the average sales for all firms, and the small firm size subsample includes all firms with sales equal to or smaller than the average value, therefore dividing the observations fairly into two categories.
+The large firm size subsample includes all firms with annual sales larger than the average sales for all firms, and the small firm size subsample includes all firms with annual sales larger than the average sales for than the average value, therefore dividing the observations fairly into two categories.
 This estimation provides another robustness check for the DiD estimates.